 - We may carry out insight and satisfaction surveys to help us to monitor our performance and to improve our services to our customers.

-Generally, the information we hold will have been provided by you (on application or enquiry forms or when we communicate with you), but we may also hold information provided by third parties where this is relevant to your own circumstances.
+Generally, the information we hold will have been provided by you (e.g. on enquiry forms or when we communicate with you), but we may also hold information provided by third parties where this is relevant to your own circumstances.
+As you interact with our website, we will automatically collect technical data about your equipment, browsing actions and patterns.
+We collect this personal data by using cookies and other similar technologies.

 We will only ask for personal information that is appropriate to enable us to deliver our services.
 In some cases, you can refuse to provide your details if you deem a request to be inappropriate.
 However, you should note that this may impact our ability to provide some services to you if you refuse to provide information that stops us from doing so.